Volkswagen Virtus: Powertrain

+China

+The vehicle was introduced in June 2023 in China as the Lavida XR, sharing the nameplate with the larger and more advanced Lavida sedan while targeting younger customers.
+It is mostly identical to the Virtus, with few changes such as different grille pattern, chrome on the air intake on the front bumpers, and dark-tinted tail lights.
+It is powered by a 1.5-litre MPI engine producing 108 PS and 141 Nm with a 6-speed automatic transmission.
+It replaced the second-generation Lavida and the Santana.

 Safety

 Latin America

 The made-in-Brazil Volkswagen Virtus was sold in Latin America with a standard safety specification of four airbags including two frontal airbags and two seat-mounted side combination torso-head airbags, i-Size approved ISOFIX anchorages, three-point seatbelts in all seats, front and rear seatbelt pretensioners.
-Electronic Stability Control and post-collision braking were sold in volumes high enough for Latin NCAP's five star rating.
+Electronic Stability Control and post-collision braking were sold in volumes high enough for a Latin NCAP 2.0 five star rating.

-The Virtus was tested by the New Car Assessment Programme for Latin America and the Caribbean (Latin NCAP) in 2017 and achieved five stars for both adult and child protection, performing well across all areas of assessment including the ESC test and side, front and pole impacts (the last two were carried over from the Polo based on technical evidence supplied by Volkswagen).
+The Virtus was tested by Latin NCAP 2.0 in 2017 and achieved five stars for both adult and child protection, performing well across all areas of assessment including the ESC test and side, front and pole impacts (the last two were carried over from the Polo based on technical evidence supplied by Volkswagen).
 The Virtus also received an award from Latin NCAP Advanced for its pedestrian protection.

 In 2020, Latin NCAP introduced a geometric evaluation for head protection airbags for rear occupants; the updated Virtus for Latin America is equipped with curtain airbags instead of the older seat-mounted combination torso-head airbags, and is fitted with rear-seat belt reminders.
 Higher trim levels are also sold with Autonomous Emergency Braking, which is part of Latin NCAP's 2020 assessment protocols.
-Latin NCAP reassessed the facelifted Virtus against their new protocols in 2022, and it achieved the maximum five star safety rating.
+Latin NCAP 3.0 reassessed the facelifted Virtus for Latin America in 2022 (similar to Euro NCAP 2014), and it achieved the maximum five star safety rating.